sokolmarek/anthropomorphic-robot-hand/README.md

 ## Fusion360 Add-in

-As part of this project, I also wrote a simple plugin for Fusion360 that reads the data stored by the OpenCV hand tracking script in real time.
-For now I'm uploading the initial version but FusionApi should be able to integrate third-party content into the built-in window so later I'll upload an improved version where both scripts will be fused.
+As part of this project, I also wrote a simple plugin for Fusion360 that reads the data stored by the OpenCV hand tracking script in real-time.
+For now, I'm uploading the initial version but FusionApi should be able to integrate third-party content into the built-in window so later I'll upload an improved version where both scripts will be fused.